plone/volto/docs/source/contributing/developing-core.md

 ```
 ````

-You can also run commands of specific workspaces using the `--filter` feature as shown in the previous section, {ref}`developing-core-run-commands-in-pnpm-workspaces-label`.
+You can also run commands for a specific workspace using the `--filter` feature as shown in the previous section, {ref}`developing-core-run-commands-in-pnpm-workspaces-label`.

 ```{note}
 If you make commits and you push to GitHub take advantage of the automatic continuous integration testing and check the `details` link for the checks that have failed if you get a failure.